Li-Peiran/llamaindex-chat-with-student-handbook/README.md

-# 🦙📚 Columbia Copilot
+# 🦙📚 ETF expert

-Columbia Copilot is an AI-powered chatbot designed to answer questions about Columbia University.
+The ETF expert is an AI-powered chatbot designed to answer questions about ETFs.
 It leverages the capabilities of OpenAI's GPT-4o and LlamaIndex to provide accurate and contextually relevant responses based on the data it has been trained on.

 ## Overview of the App